 Want to find out whether a brand is cruelty free?

 You can conduct your own research by emailing the company themselves, looking on the FAQ page of their website or seeing what other cruelty free bloggers are writing about.
-There’s are couple of organisations that you can look at including: Cruelty Free International, PETA and Compassionate Shopping Guide.
+There’s are couple of organisations that you can look at including: Cruelty Free International, PETA, Compassionate Shopping Guide and Cruelty Free Lifestyle.
 I also find Logical Harmony’s list brilliant to refer to as well.

 Recognised Cruelty Free Logos